World Intellectual Property Organization (WIPO) Indigenous Fellowship Program 2019/2020

 The Indigenous Fellow is expected to meet the following requirements:

 - Be a recognized and active member of an indigenous community;

 - Have proven experience in indigenous outreach and in participation in indigenous organizations and networks, including in an international context;

 - Hold legal qualifications, or equivalent in practical experience and community work, preferably with specific components related to intellectual property law;

-Expressions of interest, formulated through a brief statement by the candidate addressing each of the requirements set out above, accompanied only by a full curriculum vitae (résumé), should be sent to:
+Expressions of interest, formulated through statements by the candidate addressing each of the requirements set out above, accompanied only by a comprehensive curriculum vitae (résumé), should be sent to:

 Traditional Knowledge Division

 World Intellectual Property Organization

 or by email ([email protected]) or by fax (+41 22 338 8120)